 But we recognize we need to do more.
 There will always be the need to do more.

 In our conversations this week, we have reflected on what PWN can do to challenge racial injustice and increase our participation in a movement toward a more just, equitable society.

 We have witnessed how writing and sharing stories has the power to effect change by generating greater love, compassion, and empathy in the listener.

 With that in mind, we are heightening our commitment to showcase the stories of Black children and adults through our writing workshops, events, and publications.
 We are keeping the conversations open and ongoing about how we can contribute to fighting racism.
-We are in the planning stages of holding a youth summit on anti-racism and holding an anti-racist book discussion.

 And we are connecting with and supporting our community partners to see how we can better generate and elevate the stories of our diverse community.

 But most of all, we are listening and educating ourselves so we can do our best to use the power of writing to disrupt a system that perpetuates racial injustice and become stronger advocates for change.